nsidc/earthaccess/paper/paper.md

 access.
 These both may even occur within a single analysis workflow.
 During workshops organized by NASA Openscapes [@nasa_openscapes; @lowndes2019], the need for simpler tools became evident.
-`earthaccess` was created to address this gap: it provides uniform access to NASA Earthdata regardless of data storage location, enabling researchers to focus on science rather than data engineering.
+`earthaccess` was created to address this gap: it provides uniform access to NASA Earthdata regardless of data storage location and handles authentication, credentials, and tokening behind the scenes, enabling researchers to focus more on scientific interpretation and discovery.
 The target audience includes Earth scientists, remote sensing researchers, climate modelers, hydrologists, ecologists, and any researcher, application developer, or educator who needs to work with NASA Earth science data.
 The library is designed to be approachable for those new to Python -- with a